-The following are the minimum annual lease payments due under operating leases at December 31, 2017 (in thousands):
+The following are the minimum annual lease payments due under operating leases at December 31, 2018 (in thousands):

-2018 \$ 6,893

-2019 5,784
+2019 8,173

-2020 5,415
+2020 7,284

-2021 4,663
+2021 6,046

-2022 4,141
+2022 4,538

+2023 4,298

-2023 and thereafter 22,000
+2024 and thereafter 19,299

-Total minimum lease payments \$ 48,896
+Total minimum lease payments \$ 49,638

-Rent expense was \$9.6 million, \$7.1 million and \$6.6 million for 2017, 2016 and 2015, respectively.
+Rent expense was \$9.9 million, \$9.6 million and \$7.1 million for 2018, 2017 and 2016, respectively.
 Although certain of the operating lease agreements provide for rent free periods or escalating rent payments over the terms of the leases, rent expense under these agreements is recognized on a straight-line basis over the term of the lease, starting when the Company takes possession of the property from the landlord.
-As of December 31, 2017 and 2016, the Company has accrued \$9.5 million and \$0.4 million of deferred rent related to these agreements, which is reflected in accrued liabilities and other noncurrent liabilities in the accompanying consolidated balance sheets.
+As of December 31, 2018 and 2017, the Company has accrued \$10.8 million and \$9.5 million of deferred rent related to these agreements, which is reflected in accrued liabilities and other noncurrent liabilities in the accompanying consolidated balance sheets.

 On October 14, 2016, the Company entered into a lease agreement (included in the table above) for its new headquarters office facility.
-The lease payments commence on May 1, 2018 and the lease has a ten-year term through April 2028.
-The total commitment of \$38.6 million is payable monthly with escalating rental payments throughout the lease term.
-The Company took possession of the facility on May 1, 2017, completed construction of the facility and moved into the facility in November 2017.

-In connection with this lease, the Company has provided the landlord with a \$1.2 million standby letter of credit to secure the Company's obligations through the end of the lease term, which was classified as restricted cash in the accompanying consolidated balance sheets.
+The lease payments commenced on May 1, 2018 and the lease has a ten-year term through April 30, 2028.
+The remaining total commitment as of December 31, 2018 is \$36.4 million and is payable monthly with escalating rental payments throughout the lease term.
+In connection with this lease, the Company provided the landlord with a \$1.2 million standby letter of credit to secure the Company's obligations through the end of the lease term, which was classified as restricted cash in the accompanying consolidated balance sheets.